Day 1 Arrive in Lima

 Day 5 Free Day at Machu Picchu | Return to Cusco

 Today is your chance to watch the sunrise at Machu Picchu and to listen to the spirits of the city's past inhabitants before the hikers from the Inca Trail arrive.
 You can choose to book a permit to climb the sacred peak of Huayna Picchu, hike to the Sun Gate which overlooks the ruins, or take a walk through the lush cloudforest to the Temple of the Moon.
 In the afternoon, return by train to Cusco with your guide.
-(Let us know if you would like help arranging entrance fees or hiking permits for today – these are not included and sell out in advance!)
+(Let us know if you would like help arranging hiking permits for today – these are not included and sell out in advance!)

 Day 6 Explore Cusco

 Today is free to relax and explore with your guide or on your own.
 You can visit the churches and surrounding ruins, such as the enormous Sacsayhuamán ruins that overlook Cusco (these ruins showcase building blocks the size of pickup trucks).
 You can also wander through the bustling Plaza de Armas in the heart of Cusco, shop for love potions in the local markets for those on Peru holidays, or people watch from the cafes and restaurants that line these lovely streets.
 For those bursting with energy, horseback riding, mountain biking, or even whitewater rafting (Class III-IV) can be arranged.
 The evening is yours to take in some of Cusco's varied and exciting nightlife.
 Live folk music and excellent food abounds in Cusco!
 Enjoy your last night of your Peru vacation.